Vibhor-choudhary/lecture-intelligence-app/README.md

 **Q: Why do I need to run backend manually?**
 A: Free tier limitations.
 Paid hosting would cost $20-50/month.
 Colab + ngrok keeps it 100% free but requires manual setup.

-**Q: Can I deploy backend permanently?**
-A: Yes!
-Use Render.com, Railway.app, or Heroku.
-See `docs/deployment.md` for instructions.

-**Q: Why ngrok URL changes?**
-A: Free tier generates random URLs.
-Pro plan ($8/month) gives fixed domain.
-Or deploy backend to cloud platform.

 **Q: Can I run backend on my computer?**
 A: Yes!
 Clone repo, install requirements, run `backend/backend.py`.
 But you'll still need ngrok for public access.